ifm/developerportal/_sources/documentation/ODS/Recording/ods_data_recording.md.txt

 ### AlgoDebug

 "AlgoDebug" records all necessary data for ifm to re-simulate the event as it occured during live operation.
-This includes the "normal" ifm Syntron data streams, e.g amplitude data, distance data, occupancy grid data, etc., and additional information from applications which might be protected because they are considered the intellectual property of ifm.
+This includes the "normal" ifm data streams, e.g amplitude data, distance data, occupancy grid data, etc., and additional information from applications which might be protected because they are considered the intellectual property of ifm.
 This data is used to replay scenarios and reevaluate algorithmic approaches.
 Without this data, no feedback can be provided.

-The regular ifm Syntron data streams inside an ifm Algo Debug dataset can be access by anyone without needing specific tools, i.e. the same way as a regular non-Algo Debug dataset.
+The regular ifm data streams inside an ifm Algo Debug dataset can be access by anyone without needing specific tools, i.e. the same way as a regular non-Algo Debug dataset.

 ## When to record